Escucha el episodio — 35 min

 And now, next week’s news, our list of events that you can plug into in real life.

 That’s it for your weekly Hotwire.
-Thanks for listening, and as always thanks to Underground Reverie for the music.
-Don’t forget to check out all the links, mailing addresses, and useful notes we have posted alongside this episode at CrimethInc.com.
-If you want to replay part or all of this show, go for it.
-Just let us know by dropping us a line at podcast[AT]CrimethInc[DOT]com.
-You can also send us news or announcements to include.
+Thanks to Rowan, Dezeray, and Spencer Sunshine for speaking with us, and as always thanks to Underground Reverie for the music.
+Don’t forget to check out all the links, mailing addresses, and useful notes we have meticulously curated for this episode at CrimethInc.com.
+Every Hotwire episode is radio-ready, so if you want to replay part or all of this show, just go for it!
+Just give us a heads up at podcast[AT]CrimethInc[DOT]com.
+You can also send us news or announcements to include in the future.